-Scroll down to read a description of our series of 6 different free classes:
+Scroll down to read a description of our 6 class series:

 - Chronic kidney disease (CKD), or